-Often people with OCD will try to reduce or
+Obsessions are intrusive thoughts that repeatedly surface.
+Often people with OCD will try to reduce the obsessions by acting out certain rituals (compulsions).

 When obsessions and compulsions get out of control, it is called obsessive-compulsive disorder.